Locate, Steer, and Improve: A Practical Survey of Actionable Mechanistic Interpretability in Large Language Models: Discussion and Challenges

+While the actionable applications discussed in previous sections demonstrate the encouraging potential of MI, it is crucial to recognize that it is not a universal solution.
+There remain important challenges and boundary conditions that may limit its future scalability, reliability, and broader practical impact.
+We discuss these fundamental points below.\looseness=-1

-First, MI remains difficult to scale beyond low-level components \citep{kharlapenko2025scaling,nikankin2025same}.
-While individual neurons or learned features are increasingly well-characterized \citep{duan2025unveiling, bricken2023monosemanticity}, identifying higher-level computational structures, such as multi-layer interactions, cross-module pathways, or distributed mechanisms, still relies heavily on manual inspection~\citep{he2024dictionary,Markscircuts_iclr2025,yao2024circuits,lindsey2025biology,nguyen2025challenges}.
+\paragraph{Scalability Constraints and Granularity} MI remains difficult to scale beyond low-level components \citep{kharlapenko2025scaling,nikankin2025same}.
+While individual neurons or learned features are increasingly well-characterized \citep{duan2025unveiling, bricken2023monosemanticity}, identifying higher-level computational structures still relies heavily on manual inspection~\citep{he2024dictionary,Markscircuts_iclr2025,yao2024circuits,lindsey2025biology,nguyen2025challenges}.
 Although recent work has made progress toward automation~\citep{conmy2023automated,hanna2024have}, current methods often require substantial human intervention and do not robustly generalize across prompts, tasks, or models~\citep{prakash2024fine,hanna-etal-2025-circuit,li2025find}.
-As a result, many MI analyses remain artisanal rather than systematic.
-In addition to these methodological limitations, computational scalability poses a major bottleneck.
-Prominent approaches such as SAEs or transcoders rely on training replacement or surrogate models to obtain more interpretable representations, introducing additional training costs that grow with model size and feature dimensionality.
-This often restricts their application to a limited subset of layers or models.
-A related challenge arises in fine-grained causal localization.
-Precisely attributing behavior to individual neurons or SAE features would in principle require exhaustive interventions, but the scale of modern LLMs renders such causal tracing computationally infeasible \citep{zhang2023towards,hanna2024have}.
-As a result, most analyses \citep{nanda2023attribution,syedetal2024attribution,yumaagnitude_emnlp2024,ameisen2025circuit} operate at coarser granularities or rely on heuristic approximations, limiting the resolution at which mechanisms can be reliably identified.
+Crucially, as model sizes scale beyond 100B parameters, the computational cost of fine-grained causal localization grows prohibitively, forcing a fundamental trade-off between localization granularity and computational feasibility.
+Prominent approaches such as SAEs rely on training surrogate models, introducing costs that grow with model size and feature dimensionality.
+Precisely attributing behavior to individual components would in principle require exhaustive interventions, but modern LLM scale renders such causal tracing computationally infeasible \citep{zhang2023towards,hanna2024have}.
+As a result, most analyses \citep{nanda2023attribution,syedetal2024attribution,yumaagnitude_emnlp2024,ameisen2025circuit} operate at coarser granularities or rely on heuristic approximations.